Cover photo from Skinos Mastiha Official Website

 The Mastiha Process

 Once the resin is harvested, Mastiha is carefully transferred in wooden coffins covered with boat textiles to a cool warehouse.
-There the village residents pick out only the highest quality resins and clean them by hand.
+The village residents pick out only the highest quality resins and clean them by hand.
 It is a thoughtful and tedious process.

 The next step is the blending, which occurs when fine-quality sugar, alcohol, and mineral water are added to complement the mixture and create a distinctive and balanced clear white Mastiha spirit.
 The spirits are bottled ideally in high-quality glass bottles and corked with a natural cork.